clayamakita/clayamakita/README.md

 - 👋 Hi, I’m @clayamakita
-- 👀 I’m interested in using data to improve our lives as well as behavioral economics to help achieve that in a more effective way.
+- 👀 I’m interested in using data and behavioral economics to improve our lives in a more effective way.
 - 🌱 I’m currently learning data science on the Dataquest platform, thanks to the scolarship given by AI Inclusive in December, 2020.
 - 📫 You can also reach me on LinkedIn www.linkedin.com/in/clarissa-yamakita